opendilab/DI-star/README.md

 # DI-star
-This project is reimplementation of Alphastar (Only Zerg vs Zerg) based on OpenDILab, which contains:
+This project is a reimplementation of Alphastar (Only Zerg vs Zerg) based on OpenDILab, which contains:

-- [x] Play with trained agent
+- [x] Plays with trained agents

 - [ ] Supervised Learning